akiraux/Akira/SUPPORTERS.md

-# List of Akir Supporters
+# List of Akira Supporters

 :tada: All the awesome people that donated to the project :tada: